Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 ---

-### Leverging transcript-specific data with Bioconductor
+### Transcript-specific annotation data with Bioconductor

-Another useful core Bioconductor package is the `GenomicFeatures` package, which implements the `TxDb` object class, and provides a convienient and efficient way to store and access transcript specific data from a genome annotation. `TxDb` objects store a wide-range of transcript-specific information including coordinates and sequences for promoters, exons, introns, and untranslated regions (UTRs).
+Another core Bioconductor package is the **GenomicFeatures** package, which implements the *TxDb* object class, and provides a convenient and efficient way to store and access transcript specific data from a genome annotation.
+TxDb objects store a wide-range of transcript-specific information including coordinates and sequences for promoters, exons, introns, and untranslated regions (UTRs).

-`TxDB` objects for common genome annotations can be loaded directly by calling the corresponding annotation package.
-We can view the available `TxDb` packages by going to the Bioconductor website and using the search tool.
-Lets start by loading the `TxDb` package for the human genome and having a look at the contents.
+TxDb objects for common genome annotations can be loaded directly by calling the corresponding annotation package.
+We can view the available TxDb packages by going to the Bioconductor website and using the search tool.
+Lets start by loading the TxDb package for the human genome and having a look at the contents.
 ```r
 library(TxDb.Hsapiens.UCSC.hg38.knownGene)